 The length of an injury case can vary widely based on several factors.
 Typically, cases that settle quickly may take a few months, while others can last a year or more.
 The complexity of the injury, how clear the evidence is, and whether negotiations succeed without going to trial all play a part.

-If the case goes to trial, the process naturally takes longer because of scheduling, motions, and hearings.
+If the case goes to trial, the legal process naturally takes longer because of scheduling, motions, and hearings.
 It’s important to stay patient and work closely with your lawyer, who can guide you through what to expect as your case moves forward.